comma

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate comma “Not Good Enough”.
 These are a few factors influencing its score:

-• There’s no evidence it’s taking meaningful action to reduce water use.
+• There’s no evidence it’s set a target to manage water use in its supply chain.

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.